 Tours to Kinderdijk

 It’s possible to drive to Kinderdijk and park at the entrance.
 However, parking isn’t free (cost is about five euros) and it’s a rather small parking lot, so it quickly fills up.
-Kinderdijk can be visited as a day trip from Amsterdam or Rotterdam.
-Amsterdam offers day trips that also include a visit to Mauritshuis in The Hague.
-Or, take the waterbus from Erasmusbrug on the Rotterdam waterfront.
-The scenic trip is a great part of this fun day out.
-Just check the timetable in advance, as direct ferries only run every second hour.
+It’s also possible to arrange transportation from Amsterdam or from Rotterdam.